mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquedeed-1-0-0.md

 ### Out-of-Scope

 The following topics are out-of-scope:
-- Descriptions of any implementation-specific design, implementation, or deployment details for any particular software platform that might support the "BlueToqueTools Deed" DID Method.
+- Descriptions of any implementation-specific design, implementation, or deployment details for any particular software platform that might support the "BlueToqueTools Deed" DID Method Namespace.

 ### Intended Audience